WENWENYU/jamesdiao.github.io/_posts/2017-08-28-logic-puzzles.md

 1. [Amoeba Jar](/html/amoeba-solution.html)<a name="AmoebaJar"></a>
 > You've successfully engineered a new species of amoeba with a very impressive doubling time of 3 minutes (i.e., every 3 minutes, each amoeba will split into 2 new amoeba).
 You put a single amoeba in a jar, and it takes exactly one hour to fill the jar.
 You put two amoeba in a second jar.
 How long does it take to fill the second jar?
-*Note: I actually heard this problem from my interviewer at Harvard Med; it's been super interesting to see how people approach it.
-So far, around 36% (9/25) of my friends (mostly STEM majors) have answered this correctly.*
+*Note: I actually heard this problem from an interviewer and it's been super interesting to see how people approach it.
+So far, around 1/3 of my friends answered this correctly on their first try and 1/2 (18/36) eventually figured it out.*

 2. [Cake Cutting](https://mathematicslounge.wordpress.com/2014/09/06/splitting-a-cake-with-a-missing-piece/)<a name="CakeCutting"></a>
 > Jeremy and Jane would like to split a cake, but their friend Bob has already cut out a piece for himself.
 Bob’s slice is a rectangle of arbitrary size and rotation.
 How can Jeremy and Jane divide the remaining cake into two equal portions using a single cut from their knife?